shah-zeb-naveed/data-structures-and-algorithms/README.md

     - Left-to-right diagonal: r + c
     - Right-to-left diagonal: c - r
     - Boxes of size k: (r // k, c // k)
+- **Two-Dimensional Matrices:**
+  - In some cases, you might need an additional matrix with similar dimensions to store intermediate results for 2D matrix problems.
+  - Evaluate if using the input matrix directly is feasible and allowed.

 #**Greedy Algorithms:**:
 - Greedy problems usually look like Find minimum number of something to do something or Find maximum number of something to fit in some conditions, and typically propose an unsorted input.